 Sinfonia for wind ensemble, commissioned by 13 leading university bands in the US, was selected as the 2022 Sousa-ABA-Ostwald Award winning composition, organized by the American Bandmasters Association and John Philip Sousa Foundation.
 Zhou become the first Asian-American winner in the award’s 66-year history.

 Violin Concerto “Night Tour,” commissioned by the Shanghai Isaac Stern International Violin Competition.
-Considered one of the premier music competitions in the world with a US$100,000 top prize, the competition boasts a jury that includes Maxim Vengerov, Glenn Dicterow, Ning Feng, and more.
+Considered one of the premier music competitions in the world with a US$100,000 top prize, the competition boasts a jury that includes Maxim Vengerov, Glenn Dicterow, and Ning Feng.
 “Night Tour” was premiered by six laureates of the Stern competition: Rino Yoshimoto (Japan), Thomas Lefort (France), Ruifeng Lin (China), Felicitas Schiffner (Germany), Angela Sin Ying Chan (Hong Kong, China), and Shannon Lee (USA).
 Subscription premiere by Ruifeng Lin with the Shanghai Symphony Orchestra conducted by Lü Jia.

 Cello Concerto “Flowing Sleeves” by Deutsche Grammophon Artist Jian Wang with the Hangzhou Philharmonic and Singapore Symphony (“The musical language was rich, opulent, luxurious, infinitely varied and, at times, profoundly beautiful…This was a lovely performance of what deserves to become a classic of the cello concerto repertory.” —Marc Rochester, the Straits Times, Singapore).